rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/archive/codex005-truth-metrics.md

 # Codex005: Truth Metrics

-Outlines how [[Civium]] systems assess, weight, and evolve their relationship to “truth” across knowledge domains and social consensus.
+Outlines how [[CoCivium]] systems assess, weight, and evolve their relationship to “truth” across knowledge domains and social consensus.

 ---